The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Generalized Fundamental Theorem of Calculus

-with $\mathcal C=\{[a,b):a,b\in\mathbb{R},\, a<b\}$. \end{thm} The following result is a density theorem that will serve as a key tool for approximating $g$-integrable functions by $g$-continuous functions.
-This theorem is new even in the case of left-continuous and nondecreasing derivators.
+with $\mathcal C=\{[a,b):a,b\in\mathbb{R},\, a<b\}$. \end{thm} \FloatBarrier The following result is a density theorem that will serve as a key tool for approximating $g$\--integrable functions by $g$\--continuous functions.
+For the sake of generality, we present the result in the most general setting, where $J\subset\mathbb{R}$ is the definition domain of $g$ instead of restricting on $[a,b]$, and we consider $g:J\to{\mathbb R}$ with no unbounded constancy interval of the form $(-\infty,x]$.
+In doing so, we retain the notations introduced in previous sections but with the understanding that $g$ is defined on $J$ rather than on the interval $[a,b]$.

-For simplicity, given $n\in\bN$ and $A=\{(x_k,y_k)\}_{k=1}^n\ss\bR^2$, such that $x_j<x_k$ if $j<k$, we will denote by $P_A(x)$ the piecewise linear function
+For simplicity, given $n\in{\mathbb N}$ and $A=\{(x_k,y_k)\}_{k=1}^n\subset{\mathbb R}^2$, such that $x_j<x_k$ if $j<k$, we will denote by $P_A(x)$ the piecewise linear function